lgbt-foundation/whitepaper/pinkpaper.md

 ### LGBT Token functionality

 This refers to the scope of the token’s use.
 Basic token functionality implies that we can only use the token for transfers and it would function purely as a medium-of-exchange.
 More complex token functionality requires that a token can be used in a smart contract environment.
-Here, tokens fulfil numerous use-cases beyond simple transfers.
+Here, tokens fulfill numerous use-cases beyond simple transfers.
 Ideally, LGBT Tokens should be able to incorporate smart contract functionality.

 ### LGBT Token decentralization